refinery-platform/django_docker_engine/README.rst

 In order for a Docker container to work with this package it must:

 - listen on port 80 for HTTP connections, and
-- have a single directory where input files can be dropped.
+- accept a single json file as input.

 The following Docker projects have been designed to work with ``django_docker_engine``: